jpatinoq/mbOECD/map_chart_demo/readme.md

-This subfolder contains the test of map and linled chart with Mapbox.
+This subfolder contains the test of map and linked chart with Mapbox.
+Author: Jorge E. Patiño, PhD